grepory/gozer/README.md

 - Decrypt the read data
 - Write the encrypted data to STDOUT

-s3kms is configured via environment variables.
+s3kms is configured via environment variables or via the command line.
+See `s3kms help` for more information.

 * `AWS_KMS_KEY_ARN`: This is the ARN to the KMS key.
 * `AWS_DEFAULT_REGION`: This is the region used for everything, basically.